nathiedeheyl/paint-and-sip-friends/README.md

 + The second .jump-btn is hidden on larger screens from 992px on, as there isn't enough content to justify its presence; users generally scroll naturally on desktops, making it unnecessary and potentially irritating.

++ In the #motivation and #link section Bootstrap's colums system and cards have been used for responsiveness and a more interesting structure of the home page.

++ The two link cards in the #link section redirect to the Blog page and Get-in-touch page via clicking a button in the style of previous jump-btn.

++ Font Awesome social media icons in the footer.
+Rather then the commonly linked Twitter/X icon I choose to integrate Pinterest in the Footer Section because it generelly fits the context of my website better.

 ### Blog page

 + A blog section featuring various painting tips and event experiences.